Microsoft/azure-docs.pt-pt/articles/time-series-insights/time-series-insights-how-to-configure-retention.md

 ## <a name="configure-data-retention"></a>Configurar a retenção de dados

-1. Inicie sessão no [portal do Azure](https://portal.azure.com).
+1. Iniciar sessão no [portal do Azure](https://portal.azure.com).

-1. Localize seu ambiente de Time Series Insights existente.
+1. Localize o seu ambiente do Time Series Insights existente.
 Selecione **todos os recursos** no menu no lado esquerdo do portal do Azure.
 Selecione o seu ambiente do Time Series Insights.

 1. No título **configurações** , selecione **Configurar**.